ACADEMIC SPECIALS

 MISSION STATEMENT

-The mission of MCDS is Manheim Christian Day School is to provide a Christ-centered environment where students develop Biblical principles while receiving a quality education.
+The mission of Manheim Christian School is to provide a Christ-centered environment where students develop Biblical principles while receiving a quality education.